 FAO Definition

 Forests are determined both by the presence of trees and the absence of other predominant land uses.
-The trees should be able to reach a minimum height of 5 meters in situ.
-Areas under reforestation which have yet to reach a crown density of 10 percent or tree height of 5 m are included, as are temporarily unstocked areas, resulting from human intervention or natural causes, that are expected to regenerate.
-The term specifically includes: forest nurseries and seed orchards that constitute an integral part of the forest; forest roads, firebreaks and other small open areas; forest in national parks, nature reserves and other protected areas such as those of specific scientific, historical, cultural or spiritual interest; windbreaks and shelterbelts of trees with an area of more than 0.5 ha and width of more than 20 m; plantations primarily used for forestry purposes, including rubberwood plantations and cork oak stands.
+The trees should be able to reach a minimum height of 5 m in situ.
+Areas under reforestation which have yet to reach a crown density of 10% or tree height of 5 m are included, as are temporarily unstocked areas, resulting from human intervention or natural causes, that are expected to regenerate.
 The term specifically excludes trees planted primarily for agricultural production, for example in fruit plantations and agroforestry systems.

 The SAFE project aims to support